SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 It seems fair to say that a photocopier *is a* printer and *is a* scanner, but it also seems fair to say that a photocopier *has a* printer and *has a* scanner.

 It depends on the context, but generally, we should favour **composition over inheritance** (*has a* over *is a*), as it leads to relationships between objects being slightly simpler to manage.
-It's quite common for software developers, when introduced to classes, to produce code which has long, complicated inheritance heirarchies in places where composition would work better.
+It's quite common for software developers, when introduced to classes, to produce code which has long, complicated inheritance heirarchies in places where composition would work equally well.
 Try to avoid this temptation - the simpler you can keep your code, the better.

 > ## Building a Library
 >
 > Using what we've seen so far, implement two classes: `Book` (you can use the one from the earlier exercise) and `Library` which have the following behaviour:
 >
-> ~~~
+> ~~~ python
 > library = Library()
 >
 > library.add_book('My First Book', 'Alice')